gomorpheus/morpheus-apidoc/source/includes/_blueprints.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name  | null | A name for the blueprint description     | null | Optional description field category     | morpheus | Optional category field type     | morpheus | Blueprint Type.
-The default is 'morpheus'. tiers | null | A Map containing a key for each tier and all their instances.
+name  |  | A name for the blueprint description     |  | Optional description field category     | morpheus | Optional category field type     | morpheus | Blueprint Type.
+The default is 'morpheus'. tiers |  | A Map containing a key for each tier and all their instances.

 ### Blueprint Tiers Configuration